ArcadeHustle/apocalypse-SF2-Conversions/README.md

 # Stage One:

 On CPS1 it's possible to convert any game to run with any B-board and with any C-board.
 Read about it in this repo!
 Links below for specific games.<br>

+Note: For Forgotten Worlds, these steps allow for play on a JAMMA cab with no special controls or spinners!<br>

 ## SF2' to Cadillacs & Dinosaurs
 [Conversion SF2' to Cadillacs & Dinosaurs (CPS1 no Q-sound)](https://github.com/ArcadeHustle/apocalypse-SF2-Conversions/tree/main/Cadillacs)<br>